All About Bhadra Wildlife Sanctuary and National Tiger Reserve

 How do I plan a trip to Chikmagalur for 2 days?

-It is important to book your accommodation before arriving at Bhadra Wildlife Sanctuary.
+It is essential to book your accommodation before arriving at Bhadra Wildlife Sanctuary.
 Remember to pack your luggage with all your essentials before embarking on a road trip or taking the train to Chikmagalur.
 Once you arrive, check into your hotel and speak with the staff to book your safari trip at a convenient time.
-On the following day, head out on your safari and explore the other beautiful locations nearby.
+The following day, head out on your safari and explore the other beautiful locations nearby.

 How many tiger reserves are in Karnataka?

-There are a total of five tiger reserves in Karnataka.
-These are Bandipur, Bhadra, Nagarahole, Dandeli-Anshi, and BRT Tiger Reserve.
+There are five tiger reserves in Karnataka: Bandipur, Bhadra, Nagarahole, Dandeli-Anshi, and BRT Tiger Reserve.

 Where is Bhadra Wildlife Sanctuary located?